 Be Ready To Preserve Your Loot

 Knowing what and how you will preserve your crops is a great start, but there is nothing worse than harvesting 40 pounds of beans only to find out you do not have any canning lids.
-For me, that is a choice between a 120 drive to get them, or ordering them on-line and waiting for them to come.
-Who has time for this?
+For me, that is a choice between a 120 mile drive to get them, or ordering them on-line and waiting for them to come.
+Who has time for that?

 During the winter when our family makes our preservation plan, I make a second list (as soon as I am done with the first) of the spices and other necessities I will need to make that list happen.
 When the season comes, I will have everything in my pantry I need to wake up and hit the day running.